Travel Insurance Review

 cdc traveler's health for chile

 Don’t wait until the last minute, however.
 Many travel insurance plans require that you purchase your plan within 10-14 days of your first trip deposit.
-Plus, you’ll want to allow plenty of time to see your doctor before you travel.
+Plus, you’ll want to allow plenty of time to see your doctor before you travel if your travel destination requires special preparation like vaccinations or tests.

 Check the CDC Destination site as soon as you decide you want to visit a particular location so you’ll have plenty of time.